izzyacademy/kafka-powered-realtime-search/README.md

 ## Debugging and Watching the Topics

-We can use the command available in the [connect debug script](KAFKA-CONNECT-DEBUG.md) to watch changes that are happening in the Kafka topics.
+Let's use the commands available in the [connect debug script](KAFKA-CONNECT-DEBUG.md) to watch changes that are happening in the Kafka topics.

 ## Setting up Postman